 These stunning blooms are also insect pollinated, making them another safe option this summer.
 Hydrangeas come in shades of blue, pink and white and are said to carry the meaning, ‘thank you for understanding’.
 Did you know, their dried leaves are used to make a sweet tea called Ama-cha in Japan, which is prepared each year to celebrate Buddha’s birthday!

-So, if you suffer from this dreaded summertime allergy or want to send flowers to someone who does, take a look at the hay fever friendly flower suggestions over on our website.
+So, if you suffer from this dreaded summertime allergy or want to send flowers to someone who does, take a look at the lily-free bouquets over on our website.